alexxx-db/mlops-world-end-to-end/README.md

 # telco_churn_mlops

-This is a sample project for Databricks, generated via cookiecutter.
+This is a sample end-to-end MLops project for Databricks, generated via _cookiecutter_.

 While using this project, you need Python 3.X and `pip` or `conda` for package management.